Waiheke Radio: Island Radio 93.8FM

 In early 1991 Peter and Adrienne Young and directors launched Island Radio 93.8FM.
 This was Waiheke's first true community radio station.
 It was owned and operated by Peter Young, with volunteer deejays and a small paid admin staff.

 Some of the more colourful personalities were Rick and Teddy, later Rick and Mitch in the morning, followed by Hariata with the morning show.
 Many eclectic personalities and people from different walks of life were involved with shows such as Rosso's Sports show on Saturday Morning, The Gay and Lesbian Show with Mara, and Bute Hewes with morning news and community affairs.
 It began at the Artworks complex in Oneroa.

 In 1992, due to an increase in rent, the radio station was forced to move to premises next door at Number 4 Korora Road.
-Island Radio 93.8FM continued successfully for a number of years reinventing itself as Kaos FM, a heavy metal station and probably the first of its kind in New Zealand.
-Eventually the frequency was lost due to the tendering process.
+Island Radio 93.8FM continued successfully for a number of years.
+Eventually the Waiheke frequency was lost due to the tendering process.

-Beach FM
+Beach Radio

 Waiheke Radio was preceded by Beach Radio, a radio station situated in the Artworks complex in Oneroa.
 It was last owned and operated by long-time Auckland radio personality Barry Jenkin who did a breakfast show on the station, and featured a number of community-based shows.
 The station was run solely by volunteers and broadcast on 99.4FM or on 107FM for the Palm Beach and Onetangi areas.
 The station is now defunct having lost its frequency in the tendering process in 2008.

 Island Life, a weekend news and events show on the Beach began to archive some of its broadcasts to ensure availability for years to come on The Internet Archive.
 Every May, to mark New Zealand Music Month, The Beach presented Live On The Beach, a series featuring Waiheke musicians playing live in the studio.
 The series was started in 2003 and proved so popular it became an annual event.
 Throughout the history of Live On The Beach it tried to showcase musicians who don't get the opportunity to perform in front of an audience on the Island whether it be because of their age, or because they are playing music that doesn't fit the solo acoustic blues format favoured by many of the local venues.
 Most of these performances have been recorded, and many are now available to listen to on the internet or download.

 In 2006 The Beach launched its very own music awards, The Alternatuis, to showcase alternative artists like Steve Abel, Dudley Benson, Chris Knox and The Mint Chicks.
 At least two of these artists subsequently placed Alternatui winner stickers on the front of their CD releases.